Tezos vs Bitcoin

 • The fees go up when the limit is reached

-• The average fee at time of this writing (5th Feb 2024) according to tzflow.com is $0.001 USD / transaction
+• The average fee according to tzflow.com is $0.001 USD / transaction

-The top 5 Tezos bakers by stake control 35.23% of the network.
-This can be verified on a Tezos blockchain explorer like TzKt.
+The top 5 Tezos bakers by stake control 37.35% of the network.
+This can be verified on a Tezos blockchain explorer like TzKt.io.

 Tezos has a formal governance process where stakeholders can vote on protocol upgrades and changes, enabling the network to evolve and adapt over time without forking.